 CJ Sheeran reduces energy costs and carbon emissions

-The pallet manufacturer has set out to lower carbon emissions and energy bills through SEAI’s Support Scheme for Renewable Heat (SSRH).
+The pallet manufacturer has set out to lower carbon emissions and energy bills with support from SEAI.

 1,934tonnes of CO2 saved per year